Swiss Cheese Plant (Monstera adansonii)

 Lighting

-The Swiss Cheese Philodendron prefers bright, indirect light.
+The Swiss Cheese Plant prefers bright, indirect light.
 Direct sunlight can scorch its delicate leaves, while too little light can lead to smaller leaves and fewer fenestrations.
 An east or north-facing window is great, or a position a few feet from a south or west-facing window.

 Watering Routine